-In an acute oral toxicity study (OECD TG 423), two groups of fasted female Wistar rats (n = 3/group) were administered the assessed chemical via oral gavage at a dose of 2,000 mg/kg bw.
-No deaths or signs of systemic toxicity were observed.
-All animals showed the expected body weight gains over the study period.
+In an acute oral toxicity study (OECD TG 423), 2 groups of fasted female Wistar rats (n = 3/group) were administered the assessed chemical via oral gavage at a dose of 2,000 mg/kg bw.
+No deaths or signs of systemic toxicity were observed over the 14-day observation period.
 There were no macroscopic findings in any treated animals.
 No treatment-related gross necropsy findings were observed.
-The median lethal dose (LD50) was determined to be > 2,000 mg/kg bw.
+The median lethal dose (LD50) was determined to be greater than 2,000 mg/kg bw.
 Based on the results of this study, the assessed chemical is likely to be of low acute oral toxicity.